 geisha performance Kyoto

-While this list is by no means exhaustive, here are some ideas for either specific festivals, or shrines and temples that have affiliations with geiko and maiko.
-As is routine for events, do check in advance if they are going ahead.
+While this list is by no means exhaustive, here are some ideas for specific festivals or shrines and temples affiliated with geiko and maiko.
+As is routine for events, check in advance if they are going ahead — and brace yourself for huge crowds.

-Every year, each of the five geisha districts in Kyoto holds a public dance show.
-This is where you can see geiko and maiko performing in an incredible display.
+Each of the five geisha districts in Kyoto annually holds a public dance show where you can see incredible performances by geiko and maiko.
 Tickets are relatively affordable, starting from as little as ¥3,000 per person.
-Sometimes you get tea service, too.
+Sometimes, you get tea service, too.

-The performances usually run for at least a week, and there are usually a couple of performances each.
-So while getting tickets is competitive, it’s not by any means impossible.
-Increasingly you can reserve tickets online, but otherwise you can sometimes purchase them at convenience stores, or at the Tourist Information Center in Kyoto Station (depending on the district).
+The performances are typically held over the course of at least a week, and each district usually a couple of performances.
+So, while getting tickets is competitive, it’s not by any means impossible.
+People increasingly purchase tickets online, but you can sometimes buy them at convenience stores or the tourist information center in Kyoto Station (depending on the district).

 Kitano Odori